Data Survival: Beyond the Container

 2. Volume Mounting (Hot/Warm Backup)

-Run a temporary container that mounts the volume and a backup directory. docker run --rm -v db-data:/data -v $(pwd):/backup ubuntu tar cvf /backup/backup.tar /data
+Run a temporary container that mounts the volume and a backup directory.
+This is useful for static files but dangerous for active databases unless they are locked first. docker run --rm -v db-data:/data -v $(pwd):/backup ubuntu tar cvf /backup/backup.tar /data

 3. Database Dump (Logical Backup)

 Use the database’s own tools (pg_dump, mysqldump).
-This is often better than raw file copies because it ensures consistency without stopping the database.
+This is often better than raw file copies because it ensures consistency without stopping the database, by taking a snapshot of the data at a specific point in time.

 3. Interactive: Data Survival Lab